 April brings showers, flowers…and taxes!
-You have a little over a month to go before the tax filing deadline, and if you’re in need of motivation, we have 10 money-saving tax deductions (and credits) to keep in mind.
+The tax filing deadline is here, and if you’re in need of motivation, we have 10 money-saving tax deductions (and credits) to keep in mind.
 They just might motivate you to get started!

 - Education Expenses: Tuition is deductible for full-time students, but even casual learners can get a tax credit.
 The Lifetime Learning Credit of 20% of up to $10,000 of tuition and fees is available even if you aren’t pursuing a degree.